By G. FAITH LITTLE

 By JULIA BROACH

 Across the globe, many students are attending school through their computers, tablets, and phones.
 Educators have the demanding task of designing lessons on unfamiliar platforms, learning new remote assessment methods, and adjusting to a new style of teaching through a screen — all while not seeing or talking with students as often as before.

 Balancing teaching your curriculum with finding time to discuss with students what they are experiencing and how they are feeling can be challenging.
-Yet staying connected with them and what they are going through is essential in order to continue to support them.
-Students are dealing with many significant life changes and a range of emotions brought on by these shifts — worrying about their own health and that of their family members and friends, feeling loss about missed experiences such as graduation and prom, navigating a new form of learning, and being confined to their homes with all of their family members.
+Yet staying connected with them and what they are going through is essential in order to continue supporting them.
+Students are dealing with many significant life changes and a range of emotions brought on by these shifts — worrying about their own health and that of their family members and friends, feelings of loss about missed experiences, navigating a new form of learning, and being confined to their homes with their family members.